charlesLoder/havarotjs/README.md

 ### Char

-A Hebrew character and it's positioning number for being sequenced correctly.
+A Hebrew character and its positioning number for being sequenced correctly.
 See [`Cluster`](#Cluster) for correct normalization.

 #### Char.text